 Lauren Lu’s research centers on firms’ strategic operational decisions in the broad context of supply chain management.
 She develops mathematical models to investigate firms’ capacity investment and sourcing decisions with the consideration of demand uncertainty and market competition.

 She also seeks to understand firms’ contractual relationships with other firms in supply chains and incentives that help achieve better operational performance.

-Management Science, Operations Research, and Manufacturing & Service Operations Management have published her research.
+Dr. Lu has published in Management Science, Operations Research, Manufacturing & Service Operations Management and Production & Operations Management.
 She won the first prize of the INFORMS Junior Faculty Interest Group paper competition in 2009.

-Prior to her doctoral study, she worked as a senior engineer for Oracle Corporation in California, where she designed and developed the scheduling modules of Oracle Project Resource Management, a key component of Oracle Projects e-business suite.
+Prior to her doctoral study, she worked as a senior engineer for Oracle Corporation in California, where she designed and developed the scheduling modules of Oracle Project Resource Management.

 She received her PhD in managerial economics and strategy from Northwestern University's Kellogg School of Management; MS in industrial engineering from Stanford University; and BS in biochemistry from Nanjing University in China.